flightctl/flightctl/docs/user/getting-started.md

 ```

 Note this is a regular `Containerfile` that you're used to from Docker/Podman, with the difference that the base image referenced in the `FROM` directive is bootable.
 This means you can use standard container build tools and workflows.

+If you wish to use the latest development version of the agent please use the `@redhat-et/flightctl-dev` copr repository instead.

 For example, as a user of Quay who has the privileges to push images into the `quay.io/${YOUR_QUAY_ORG}/centos-bootc-flightctl` repository, build the bootc image like this: